 - The relatively weaker performance of the sponge and sea whip models is likely due to the emphasis on coral presence/absence validation in the station selection process. - The General Additive Models employed in this analysis are smoothers that represent complex interactions when applied to predict species distributions and are prone to overfitting data.
-We support the authors' approach to address this by limiting the number of inflection points (knots) and by exploring the spatial overlaps of observed versus modeled presence/absence values.
-In future iterations of this work, we recommend the authors provide overall model prediction error maps. - Caution is required when inferring associations between fish species and corals, due to endogeneity issues (e.g., fish and corals are both associated with hard benthic structures).
-The authors report that work to compare fish associations with hard structures with and without corals is ongoing. - The authors' work on identifying areas of coral, sponge, and sea whip vulnerability is informative.
-However, the expected impacts of fishing on corals, sponges, and sea whips vary based on species-specific susceptibility (e.g., height) to fishing gear and recovery rates.
-The models in this report are not species-specific and, therefore, do not reflect these important details.
-In particular, caution is required when interpreting the vertical height and density model results, as the maps do not differentiate species that have different body forms and heights and different aggregations. - The camera survey observed coral densities that were on average 20 to 240 times lower than in other studies in the Aleutian Islands and Gulf of Alaska.
-The authors attribute these differences to the much smaller amount of appropriate substrate available for coral colonization in the study area, relative to the AI and GOA. - It is notable that this study estimated the average density of corals to be 140 times lower than that reported by Miller et al. (2015).
-The authors attribute these differences to using randomized sampling (within an unequal probability design) and a broader distribution of sample locations within the canyons versus the systematic and localized placement of transects in the Miller et al. study.
+We support the author's approach to address this by limiting the number of inflection points (knots) and by exploring the spatial overlaps of observed versus modeled presence/ absence values.
+In future iterations of this work, we recommend the authors provide overall model prediction error maps. - Caution is required when inferring associations between fish species and corals due to endogeneity issues (e.g., fish and corals are both associated with hard benthic structures).
+The authors report that work to compare fish associations with hard structures with and without corals is ongoing.

-Corals, sponges, and sea whips are spatially patchy and, therefore, area-wide, transect-level density estimates are not particularly informative when considering potential fishing impacts.
-In future iterations of this work, the authors should consider characterizing the likelihood of gearcoral interactions.
-One possibility is to consider each camera transect as a virtual fishing event
+- The authors' work on identifying areas of coral, sponge, and whip vulnerability is informative.
+However, the expected impacts of fishing on corals, sponges and sea whips vary based on species-specific susceptibility (e.g., height) to fishing gear and recovery rates.
+The models in this report are not species-specific and, therefore do not reflect these important details.
+In particular, caution is required when interpreting the vertical height and density model results as the maps do not differentiate species that have different body forms and heights and different aggregations. - The camera survey observed coral densities that were on average 20 to 240 times lower than in other studies in the Aleutian Islands and Gulf of Alaska.
+The authors attribute these differences to the much smaller amount of appropriate substrate available for coral colonization in the study area relative to the AI and GOA. - It is notable that the application of an appropriate randomized sampling design in this study resulted in an average density estimate more than 140 times lower than that reported by Miller et al. (2015) The authors attribute these differences to the systematic and localized placement of transects in the Miller et al. study. - Corals, sponges and sea whips are spatially patchy and therefore area-wide, transect-level density estimates are not particularly informative when considering potential fishing impacts.
+In future iterations of this work the authors should consider characterizing the likelihood of gear-coral interactions.
+One possibility is to consider each camera transect as a virtual fishing event (with view-area = swept area) and use the frequency of "gear" coral interaction the basis for modeling interactions. - The authors appropriately used error balancing methods to identify the correct probability thresholds for estimating the proportion of suitable habitat in the Pribilof Canyon relative to the study area.
+Their application of these methods to the Miller et al. (2015) suitable habitat data resulted in a substantial decrease in apparent habitat proportions reported by Miller et al. (from 70% to 46%) in the Pribilof canyon and demonstrates that care need be taken when setting these thresholds.